-THANK YOU TO ALL WHO WORKED SO HARD TO MAKE DECEMBER OPEN STUDIOS SUCH A SUCCESS IN THE PAST .
+THANK YOU TO ALL WHO WORKED SO HARD TO MAKE OUR OPEN STUDIOS SUCH A SUCCESS IN THE PAST .

 THANKS TO ALL OUR GIFTED, TALENTED TENANTS WHO MAKE THE SHADY LEA WHAT IT IS TODAY.

 THANK YOU TO OUR NEIGHBORS WHO GIVE US THEIR SUPPORT AND PUT UP WITH THE TRAFFIC THAT INVADES THIS QUIET NEIGHBORHOOD EVERY YEAR FOR THESE DAYS.

 WE WANT TO THANK OUR FANS WHO HAVE TAKEN THE TIME TO BRAVE THE WEATHER, TRAFFIC AND CROWDS TO VISIT US DURING THE FIRST WEEK-END IN DECEMBER EVERY YEAR.

 WE ARE LOOKING FORWARD TO SEEING YOU AGAIN